timmybytes-contributing/100DaysOfCode/log.md

 **Thoughts:** I think I'm kind of over the "thoughts" portion of the log?
 These will just be mixed in with the day's progress from now on.

 **Link(s) to work:** [Not yet live, but code is here](https://github.com/timmybytes/WebDevPractice/tree/master/flexbox_test)

+### Day 11: Tuesday July 7th, 2020

+**Today's Progress:** Finished most of the layout for the site and it's now live.
+Still have some tweaking to do, and then all of the non-coding editing to do to get content ready for publishing.

+**Link(s) to work:** https://timmybytes.com